hospital access control

 Conversely, logical access control manages access to digital resources such as data, applications, and network systems.

 Healthcare facilities require both types of access control as they are highly sensitive areas with people and valuable resources.
-Meanwhile, they’re obligated to uphold patient data privacy per HIPAA security guidelines, making access control a critical component of any hospital.
+Meanwhile, they must uphold patient data privacy per HIPAA security guidelines, making access control a critical component of any hospital.

 What is role-based access control in a hospital?